Child Protection Workshops exist to help children and communities understand and stop cases of abuse in Bali.

 Ultimately, this will decrease the numbers of children suffering from abuse.

 Starting in 2016, Child Protection workshops have proved to be a much needed program.
 Out of all the schools approached, every school signed up to the workshop.

-The sessions are fully funded by kind supporters Mel Wolf Foundation and Three Monkeys Cafes as well as our wider Sex Education program.
+The sessions are fully funded by kind supporters Mel Wolf Foundation.

 The Mel Wolf Foundation’s grant has been instrumental to starting and improving impact of the program.

 In 2020, we are searching for new funding to help reach even more students.